usuallycwdillon/vvna/README.md

 CREATE CONSTRAINT ON (w:Week) ASSERT w.began IS UNIQUE;
 ```

+## Time
+* Update 4 SEP 2018: this seems have been corrected in Neo4j v3.4.6.
 Discussed and reported on Neo4j's Slack channel on 18 June 2018, Neo4j has a bug that intermittently reports bad first
 day of the week when given a year and week number.
 My workaround was to create a spreadsheet of values and read it in.